-- M-1, Annual Occurrence Rates - A-2, Base Hurricane Storm Set Statewide Losses - S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year - S-5, Average Annual Zero Deductible Statewide Loss Costs Historical versus Modeled
+- M-1.
+Annual Occurrence Rates - A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data) - A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data) - S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year - S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs - Historical versus Modeled

-1. Specify the Base Hurricane Storm Set release date and the time period used to develop and implement landfall and by-passing hurricane frequencies into the model.

-- 2. If the modeling organization has made any modifications to the Base Hurricane Storm Set related to landfall frequency and characteristics, provide justification for such modifications. - 3.
-If the model incorporates short-term, long-term, or other systematic modification of the historical data leading to differences between modeled climatology and that in the Base Hurricane Storm Set, describe how this is incorporated. - 4.
+- 1. Specify the Base Hurricane Storm Set release date and the time period used to develop and implement landfall and by-passing hurricane frequencies into the hurricane model. - 2.
+If the modeling organization has made any modifications to the Base Hurricane Storm Set related to hurricane landfall frequency and characteristics, provide justification for such modifications. - 3.
+If the hurricane model incorporates short-term, long-term, or other systematic modification of the historical data leading to differences between modeled climatology and that in the Base Hurricane Storm Set, describe how this is incorporated. - 4.
 Provide a completed Form M-1, Annual Occurrence Rates.
 Provide a link to the location of the form [insert hyperlink here].

 - 1. The modeling organization Base Hurricane Storm Set will be reviewed. - 2.
-A flowchart illustrating how changes in the HURDAT2 database are used in the calculation of landfall distribution will be reviewed. - 3.
-Changes to the modeling organization Base Hurricane Storm Set from the previously accepted model will be reviewed.
+A flowchart illustrating how changes in the HURDAT2 database are used in the calculation of hurricane landfall distribution will be reviewed. - 3.
+Changes to the modeling organization Base Hurricane Storm Set from the previously-accepted hurricane model will be reviewed.
 Any modification by the modeling organization to the information contained in HURDAT2 will be reviewed. - 4.
-Reasoning and justification underlying any short-term, long-term, or other systematic variations in annual hurricane frequencies incorporated in the model will be reviewed. - 5.
-Modeled probabilities will be compared with observed hurricane frequency using methods documented in currently accepted scientific literature.
+Reasoning and justification underlying any short-term, long-term, or other systematic variations in annual hurricane frequencies incorporated in the hurricane model will be reviewed. - 5.
+Modeled probabilities will be compared with observed hurricane frequency using methods documented in current scientific and technical literature.
 The goodness-of-fit of modeled to historical statewide and regional hurricane frequencies as provided in Form M-1, Annual Occurrence Rates, will be reviewed. - 6.
 Form M-1, Annual Occurrence Rates, will be reviewed for consistency with Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year. - 7.
 Comparisons of modeled probabilities and characteristics from the complete historical record will be reviewed.
 Modeled probabilities from any subset, trend, or fitted function will be reviewed, compared, and justified against the complete HURDAT2 database.
 In the case of partitioning, modeled probabilities from the partition and its complement will be reviewed and compared with the complete HURDAT2 database.